Relrin/aiorest-ws/docs/source/request.rst

 4) Get response data from :class:`Response` instance and encode message.

-5) Send result data (in the same form, which has taken at the 1st step) to the client.
+5) Send result data (in the same form, which had taken at the 1st step) to the client.

 Also what necessary to know, when you're working with this protocol:

 1) Protocols can retrieve the message, why a connection was terminated.

-2) Create multiple connections to a server.
+2) You can create multiple connections to a server.

 RequestHandler factory
 ----------------------